Dlawlet/SpheroBolt/README.md

 ## Future
     * Create and animation with 15 bolts using IR communication, LED main display and collision ( before January )
     * Create a launcher to start multiple bots at once ( already started )
-    * More advanced behaviour of the swarm (to be defined)
+    * More advanced behaviour of the swarm (to be define)